SarahMcN25/fundamentals/README.md

 ## References

-All references and code used in this notebook have been sourced in Oct/Nov 2021 from the following webpages:
+All references and code used in these notebooks have been sourced in Oct/Nov/Dec 2021 from the following webpages:

 -
+-

+***
+# End